Show All Answers

 See how to register to vote on the Secretary of State's website.

-To cancel your registration in Nevada County, you can visit our office or send us a letter of cancellation that includes:
+To cancel your registration in Nevada County, you can visit our office,fill out and return this form, or send us a letter of cancellation that includes:

 You can mail your letter to: